What happened to Ganso? Neymar’s best friend & the goose with too few golden eggs

 Sadly, he fell short.

 Ganso went in and out of the team, and in summer 2018 was sent out on loan to Amiens.
 The small French club finished just four points above the relegation zone come the end of the season.

 If taking a step down to a smaller club might have given the Brazilian a chance to showcase his talents as a big fish in a small pond, the reality was less positive.

 Amiens struggled to accommodate a player not known for his energy and work rate.
 At the end of the season, Ganso joined Fluminense in Rio, his European adventure now a confirmed failure.

 At 33, time is not on his side to make amends.

 Ultimately, Ganso must take some responsibility for the downturn of his career.
-The last five years should have been his best, but those eye-catching performances of his early twenties remain his pinnacle.
+The last six years should have been his best, but those eye-catching performances of his early twenties remain his pinnacle.

 Nonetheless, any critical judgment of the Brazilian will always be influenced by his personal and professional association with Neymar.